cultureandempire/cultureandempire.github.io/cande.md

 Britain was then, and still is, creating what must be the most dense surveillance state in the known universe.
 In London there are approximately 2,031 cameras per head of population.
 OK, that figure is a joke.
 The real figure is somewhere between "a lot" and "you *cannot* be serious").
 So the DRD, with its shifting of the burden to private industry and the bulldozing of data protection, came at an opportune time.

 Much of what the DRD mandated wasn't even possible then.
 ISPs scratched their heads, wondering where they were going to find so many hard disks.
 Of course, technology caught up, and by the time of the First Revelations of St. Snowden, the NSA's little brother in Britain, GCHQ, was storing three days of all Internet traffic crossing the UK.
 Using my previous TDS calculations, for 60 million people, that's 30 petabytes, or 30,000 terabyte hard disks.
-That's less than $one million in 2013, which is pocket change.
+That's less than $1 million in 2013, which is pocket change.

 ## The Whale Shark's Maw

 It still sounds like a lot of data to process in real-time, like in the movies.
 I'm sure real-time tracking is part of any modern surveillance system, limited to a tiny number of high-interest targets, such as politicians, lawyers, judges, journalists, activists, and so on.
 It needs a live person at the controls.

 The bulk of the work has to be automatic processing of the raw data, at multiple levels.
 There is a science to this, and it explains why the security apparatus obsessively expands its data sets, and why it probably keeps them forever, no matter what the law says.
 I'll explain one possible approach.
-I don't work for the NSA (promise), so this is not a factual account; it's just one plausible approach.
+This is not a factual account; it's just one plausible strategy.

 The raw streams are published out to thousands of different "detectors."
 A detector requests specific slices of data and searches for particular keywords or patterns.
 These patterns could include when a person uses a specific keyword in a phone call, or visits some website, or makes a particular kind of purchase.
 Each person's data is in effect a separate stream, so the detectors can be run on any number of compute nodes.
 The raw data is recorded so that different detectors can be run over and over on real historical data.